giovannicoppola/alfred-ICDbrowser/README.md

 	- `Enter`: forward
 	- `Cmd-Enter`: back
 - `Shift-enter` will show the corresponding entry in large font and copy it to the clipboard
+- `option-enter` will show the complete current list in large font and copy it to the clipboard
 - `Ctrl-enter` will show the corresponding entry within the ICD hierarchy (current item will be marked with ✴️)